-Rachmaninoff composed the Rhapsody in 1934, when he had already written four full-length concertos.
-Not just a collection of variations on a theme, it is a concertante that is formally constructed, with the 24 variations dividing themselves into three movements in which most of the variations, like Paganini’s original theme, are stated and developed in A minor.
-The result closely resembles a concerto: It has traditional fast, slow and faster movements, and it incorporates additional thematic materials to develop musical ideas in a formal way.
+Rachmaninoff composed the Rhapsody in 1934, when he had already written four full-length concertos, and despite his frequent bouts of self-doubt, he had every reason to be confident of its success and formal excellence.
+Not just a collection of variations on a theme, the Rhapsody is a concertante that is formally constructed, with the 24 variations dividing themselves into three movements in which most of the variations, like Paganini’s original theme, are stated and developed in A minor.
+The result closely resembles a concerto with traditional fast, slow and faster movements.

 Listeners who cannot quite place the formal title of the Rhapsody will immediately recognize Paganini’s familiar main subject, which is the best-known and -loved of his set of 24 violin caprices.
 It’s built upon a pair of peppery A-minor phrases that sound vaguely demonic, especially on the violin.
 The melody starts with an emphatic A, and then, after a quick four-note figure, jumps up to E — then drops an octave to a lower E, repeats the four-note figure starting on E rather than A to arrive back where it began.
 This basic progression — start on the tonic, jump up a fifth, drop an octave and jump up a fourth to the tonic again — it is often called “circular,” and could be repeated in an endless loop if a counterbalancing phrase didn’t intervene…eventually resolving it on the same tonic note.